 Discussion

-In patients with persistent or recurrent stress urinary incontinence after sling, an artificial urinary sphincter is recommended.
+In patients with persistent or recurrent stress urinary incontinence after sling, clinicians should recommend an artificial urinary sphincter.
 (Moderate Recommendation; Evidence Level: Grade C)

 Discussion

-In patients with persistent or recurrent stress urinary incontinence after artificial urinary sphincter, revision should be considered.
+In patients with persistent or recurrent stress urinary incontinence after artificial urinary sphincter, clinicians should discuss artificial urinary sphincter revision with the patient.
 (Strong Recommendation; Evidence Level: Grade B)

 Discussion